 Partner institutions must be reputable and have established procedures regarding cotutelle arrangements and / or doctoral regulations.
 We also seek to partner with institutions that have an equivalent level of rigor in their processes to ensure that Flinders’ requirements regarding quality research outcomes are met.

 It is easier to develop agreements with institutions with which we have previously held cotutelle arrangements.
-For a list of these, please refer to the cotutelle information for students. students and the list of institutions with which we have other kinds of arrangements.
+There is a list of current Partner Institutions at the bottom of this page.

 Resources required for a cotutelle